antononcube/HowToBeADataScientistImpostor-book/README.md

-# HowToBeADataScientistImposter-book
+# "How to be a data scientist ompostor?" book

-Chapters, code, and organizational materials for the book "How to be a data scientist imposter?"
+This repository has chapters, code, and organizational materials for the book "How to be a data scientist impostor?"